MLB suspends Marlins’ season through weekend amid outbreak

 ”It might be that they have to go in a bubble,” Fauci said, ”but I think they’re conscientious enough and want to protect their players and protect the personnel that they will do the right thing.”

-AP Sports Writers Rob Maaddi in Philadelphia, Steve Megargee in Milwaukee, Jake Seiner in New York and Tom Withers in Cleveland and Associated Press Writers Darlene Superville in Washington and Will Weissert in Wilmington, Delaware, contributed to this report.
+AP Sports Writers Rob Maaddi in Philadelphia, Steve Megargee in Milwaukee, Jake Seiner in New York and Tom Withers in Cleveland and Associated Press Writer Darlene Superville in Washington contributed to this report.